CBaquero/delta-enabled-crdts/README.md

   * GSet: A grow only set
   * 2PSet: A two phase set that supports removing an element for ever
+  * Pair: A pair of CRDTs, first and second.
   * GCounter: A grow only counter
   * PNCounter: A counter supporting increment and decrement
   * LexCounter: A counter supporting increment and decrement (Cassandra inspired)